dadheech-vartika/HarryPotterCloak/README.md

 # HarryPotterCloak
-Harry Potter invisible cloak with the help of OpenCV and Python
+Harry Potter invisibility cloak with the help of OpenCV and Python

 Special thanks to Steve Nouri from whom I got the idea and guidance.